 - Learning is as interactive as possible, with teachers coming up with creative ways they can portray various subjects.
 Usually, classes can be taught with several ‘mini-tasks’ throughout in order to account for kinaesthetic learners.

-- Teachers at St Peter’s Prep are mindful of all the learning types and plan classes with each group in mind to ensure every single pupil can be the best they can during their time at our mixed boarding school in Devon.
+- Teachers at St Peter’s Prep are mindful of all the learning types and plan classes with each group in mind to ensure every single pupil can be the best they can during their time at our private primary school in Devon.

 We support kinaesthetic learners by incorporating hands-on activities, interactive exercises, and opportunities for movement in our teaching methods.
 For example, using learning stations, conducting experiments, organising group activities, or incorporating physical games that reinforce the subject matter are helpful for these learners.